 - Visit the Graduate School website at https://grs.uncg.edu

-International Applicants: International Applicants are required to accompany all transcripts with a transcript evaluation conducted by an NACES-affiliated credential evaluation service.
+*International Applicants: International Applicants are required to accompany all transcripts with a transcript evaluation conducted by an NACES-affiliated credential evaluation service.
 More information concerning the procedures for international applicants can be obtained from the Graduate School, http://grs.uncg.edu/prospective/international/.

 Here are frequently asked questions about the ERM admissions process.

 Can I enroll part-time in ERM?

 Can I begin an ERM degree program in the spring semester?